 Hexo NexT Theme Supports Custom CDN Service Providers

-Hexo v8.9.0 now natively supports the customization of CDN service providers.
+Hexo v8.9.0 now natively supports custom CDN provider configuration.

 vendors: